-Rhode Island drivers with extra money lying around can skip insurance, but they'll have to deposit $75,000 per vehicle with the DMV for a security bond or cash deposit to cover any future accidents.
+Rhode Island drivers with extra money lying around can skip insurance, but they'll have to get a surety bond or deposit $60,000 per vehicle with the DMV for a security bond or cash deposit to cover any future accidents.

 High-risk drivers who can't get insurance through the normal means can get an alternative coverage through the Rhode Island Automobile Insurance Plan for high-risk drivers.

 What Happens If You Drive Without Car Insurance in Rhode Island?

 If you are caught driving without car insurance, you may be penalized with:

 - A three-month suspension of your vehicle license and registration (that doubles to six months and twelve months on repeat offenses)